 The release of the data under the creative commons license CC BY 4.0 ensures the free access, release and reuse of EITI data.
 The website itself is open source.
 The code is accessible on GitHub.The MSG adopted the open data concept underpinning the practice.

-The Germany EITI website (deiti.de) contains all documents related to EITI implementation, such as the EITI Report in PDF, work plans, annual progress reports, communication strategy and the open data policy.
+The Germany EITI website (www.d-eiti.de) contains all documents related to EITI implementation, such as the EITI Report in PDF, work plans, annual progress reports, communication strategy and the open data policy.
 The available material online is comprehensive.

 Contribution to public debate: EITI data has not contributed to public debate.
 Stakeholders expressed that despite this being the first time (to their knowledge) that the total financial contribution of one company to different levels of government can be traced, the data itself is not of great interest.
 There is some potential that tax and non-tax payments could be of interest to some of the local communities where larger extraction takes place.
 So far EITI data does not seem to have been utilised by the media.

 Following EITI implementation, the Federal Mining Act (BBergG) was amended in 2017 to provide for public access to license information detailed in Requirement 2.3.b.
 There is no evidence of any use of this newly publicly available license data.
+Before the amendment public access was limited to a proven "legitimate interest".
+Generally this includes journalistic activities.
+The amendment therefore in the first place benefits the wider public.

 Stakeholder views